m15a/fennel-bunko/doc/bunko/values.md

 Function signature:

 ```
-(map-values & vargs)
+(map-values & varg)
 ```

-Apply the function on each of `vargs`, and return the results as multiple values.
+Apply the function on each of `varg`, and return the results as multiple values.

-This is similar to `map-values` in [SRFI-210](https://srfi.schemers.org/srfi-210/), but consumes vargs directly.
+This is similar to `map-values` in [SRFI-210](https://srfi.schemers.org/srfi-210/), but consumes varg directly.

 ### Examples